-Without you loving your spouse or your spouse loving you (for who you are), the marriage will not last, unfortunately.
+Without you loving your spouse or your spouse loving you (for who you are), the marriage is not likely to last, unfortunately.

-Commitment is all about staying by your partner’s side no matter the circumstances.
+While love can be fleeting, commitment is a promise to keep loving each other.
+Commitment is all about staying by your partner’s side, no matter the circumstances.
 It means going through “thick and thin” with your partner.